Mir Shams-ud-Din Araqi

-Mir Shams-ud-Din Muhammad Arāqi (میر شمس الدین محمد عراقی; c.
-1440–1515 CE), also known as Mir Syed Muhammad Musavi Isfahani, was an Iranian Sufi Muslim saint.
+Mir Syed Shams-ud-Din Muhammad Arāqi (میر شمس الدین محمد عراقی; c.
+1440–1515 CE) was an Iranian, Muslim Sufi saint.
 Araqi was part of the order of Twelver Shia Sufis in Jammu and Kashmir who greatly influenced the social fabric of the Kashmir Valley and its surrounding regions.

 Early life

-Araqi was born in Kundala, a village near Suliqan to Darvish Ibrahim and Firuza Khatun.
+Araqi was born in Kundala, a village near Suliqan, to Darvish Ibrahim and Firuza Khatun.
 Darvish was a Sufi dedicated to Muhammad Nurbakhsh Qahistani while Firuza was descended from a Sayyid family from Qazvin.
 As an adolescent, Araqi first encountered Nurbakhsh when the latter arrived in Suliqan but was told by Nurbakhsh himself not to engage in Sufi devotions due to family responsibilities.
 Soon after Nurbaksh's death around 1464, Araqi visited his grave and chose to follow the Noorbakshia path.

 Career in Herat

 Soon after deciding to join the Noorbakshia order, Araqi spent nineteen years traveling and studying under various khanqah masters throughout Iran and Iraq.
 He eventually rose in the order's hierarchy and became settled in Durusht near Tehran under master Qasim Fayzbakhsh.

 When Timurid Sultan Husayn Bayqara invited Qasim to join his court at Herat, Araqi accompanied him.
 In Herat, Araqi apparently undertook a mission for Bayqara to investigate if a king from Iraq was planning to conquer parts of Khurasan under Timurid control.
 Once back in Herat after determining that the plans were untrue, Araqi and Qasim were given rewards and elevated positions within the court.

 Soon after the earlier mission, Araqi was sent as an envoy of Bayqara to Kashmir under the pretext of a diplomatic visit to the Kashmir royal court and gathering medicinal herbs for Qasim.
 However, the embassy is not mentioned in Timurid histories and Qasim seems to have been the main supporter of the mission, likely meaning that the main purpose of the assignment was to expand the Noorbakshia order into Kashmir.